4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 .. image::  images/main_window.png
    :alt: Main Roi Analysis GUI

-1.  `Multiple files widget`_ for manage multiple files.
+1.  `Multiple files widget`_ for work with multiple files without loading from disc.
     Visible only if enabled in Settings and Measurements (described in `Profile, Pipeline, Project`_)
 2. Colorbar - Preview how current colors maps on brightness.
     Presented colormap is changed by selection channel in `Image View`_.
 3. Two copy of `Image View`_.
+Main panel is right.
-    Left is for preview raw data or see freezed view on segmentation.
+    Left panel can be used to preview raw data, selected segmentation, or measurement.
 4.  `Algorithm parameters`_.
-Here you set parameters for segmentation algorithm.
+Entry for select segmentation algorithm and set it parameters.

 Above colorbar there are two controls:

 .. image::  images/main_window_cmp.png
    :alt: Main Roi Analysis GUI

-5. Change if left panel should contain view on image or measurement.
+5. Control if left panel should contain view on image or measurement.
 6. Copy segmentation from right view.
     Allows precise comparison of segmentation.
     Visible only when image is selected with control 5.